-However, most guerrilla marketing campaigns are still physical in nature, and can be divided into four categories:
+However, most guerrilla marketing campaigns are still physical in nature and, although it is a flexible medium, campaigns can be generally divided into four categories:

 Outdoor – Advertising that adds something to an existing urban space, such as temporary artwork or a temporarily modified statue.
 As an example, paper towel manufacturer Bounty “spilt” a giant coffee cup in New York to generate buzz in 2009.

 Indoor – Indoor guerrilla marketing adds an element to a pre-existing indoor space such as a metro station, shopping mall or university building.
 Flea collar manufacturer Frontline placed a giant picture of a dog on the ground floor of a mall that made shoppers look like pests.

 Event – This guerrilla marketing tactic utilises the audience of a popular public event, such as a soccer game or concert performance, to advertise a product.
 For instance, Dutch beer company Bavaria sent 36 women into a widely-watched soccer game to promote their beverage during the 2010 FIFA World Cup.

 Experiential – These marketing opportunities can take place in any of the venues above but require the customer to interact with the advertisement effort in some way.
 IKEA demonstrated this approach in 2011, holding a sleepover event in one of their UK stores to generate brand awareness.